Colin Blythe: Personal life

 Blythe met Janet Gertrude Brown, who was from Royal Tunbridge Wells, in 1906.
 She was called Janet by her own family but Blythe and everyone in his family called her Gertrude so, like him, she had two familiar names.
 Born in February 1889, she was ten years younger than Blythe.
 They were married on 11 March 1907 at the registry office in Greenwich.
 The couple lived in Tonbridge, not far from the Angel Ground.
 They had no children.
 Before his marriage, Blythe had continued to live with his family during the off-season.
 They had moved from Deptford to New Cross and he continued to work through the winter as an engineer at either the Arsenal or at the Maxim Gun Company, which was in Crayford.

 Regarded as a sensitive and artistic person, Blythe was a talented violinist.
 He had played with a London music hall orchestra before his marriage, and afterwards with the Tonbridge Symphony Orchestra and other musical organisations in Kent.
 His preference was for classical music, especially that of Brahms and Mozart.

-Blythe had epilepsy, the onset of which may have been during his teenage years.
-It was after his marriage in 1907 that there are records of his condition which may have been exacerbated by competing responsibilities at home and on the cricket field.
+Blythe had epilepsy, the onset of which may have been during his teenage years, although it is only after his marriage that the condition is recorded.
+His illness may have been exacerbated by competing responsibilities at home and on the cricket field.
 Altham recounts how Blythe was "utterly exhausted" after the Headingley Test in 1907 when he took 15 wickets in the match.